kaminari14/encryption-web-goat/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
 3. Setup the database.
 Assuming that there is a default user postgres use the below commands.
+You can change the name of the database in the below commands but the same name will have to be changed in the db.sql file.
 ```
+> systemctl restart postgreql.service     #start postgres service
 > psql -U postgres
 postgres=# create database test_db_73ccdee6;
 postgres=# create user test_user_73ccdee6 WITH PASSWORD '<password>';